Full details and parameters for all currently known FRBs can be found in the Swinburne FRB Catalogue.

 FRB 121102 (the Arecibo Burst)

-For details about the first FRB discovered with Arecibo, FRB 121102, see "Fast Radio Burst Discovered in the Arecibo Pulsar ALFA Survey" by L. G. Spitler et al., Astrophysical Journal, 790, 101 (2014)
+F&M was also part of the discovery (and redetection) team for FRB 121102, the only FRB discovered to date with the Arecibo telescope and the only one observed to repeat its burst emission.
+For details about FRB 121102, see "Fast Radio Burst Discovered in the Arecibo Pulsar ALFA Survey" by L. G. Spitler et al., Astrophysical Journal, 790, 101 (2014)

 You can read news coverage of this redetection in several media outlets, including National Geographic, Scientific American, The Washington Post, USA Today, Sky and Telescope, Popular Science, The Christian Science Monitor, and Franklin and Marshall College News.

 Later localization of this burst source using VLA follow-up observations was reported by Chatterjee et al. (2017).

 Single pulse plots from some of the VLA phased-beam follow-up observations of the Arecibo FRB field are here:

 Plots and Figures